dojo/framework/docs/en/stores/basic-usage.md

 #### Initial State

-Initial application state can be defined on store creating by executing a process.
+Initial application state can be defined on a store creating by executing a process.

 > main.ts